-GARLIC is one of the easiest crops you can grow.
-The only tricky part is that in most regions of the country, garlic is planted in the fall for harvest the following summer.
-Planting should occur about four to six weeks before the ground freezes.
-By that time, many summer crops have already been harvested, leaving behind some free garden space.
-Just remember that the space where you plant garlic won't be available for another type of crop until late next summer.
+Garlic is one of the easiest crops you can grow.
+In most regions of the country, garlic is planted in the fall.
+By that time, many summer crops have already been harvested, leaving some free garden space.
+Just remember that the garlic bed won't be available for another type of crop until late next summer, when it's time to harvest the garlic you planted the previous fall.

-If you're replanting garlic from your own stock, choose the biggest and best heads from last summer's harvest.
+If you're replanting garlic from your own stock, choose the biggest and best heads from the summer's harvest.
+If purchasing, look for garlic sold specifically for planting.
+Garlic from the produce section at the supermarket may have been treated with a sprout inhibitor to prevent it from growing.

 DETERMINING when garlic is ready to harvest is one of the trickiest parts about growing it.
 If you harvest too soon the cloves will be small and underdeveloped (certainly usable but not as big and plump as possible).
 If you wait too long, as the heads dry the cloves will begin to separate and the head won't be tight and firm (also not a disaster, but the cloves will be more vulnerable to decay and drying out so they won't store as long).